Owenyx/Simpletron/README.md

-A word that the Simpletron tries to execute is an instruction A word that the Simpletron uses in an instruction is data The first 2 digits of an instruction are the operation code, the other 4 are the operand If an instruction is negative, then the operand will be read as a negative number If data is negative, it is simply used as a negative number Instructions should start at line 0000
+A word that the Simpletron tries to execute is an instruction A word that the Simpletron uses in an instruction is data The first 2 digits of an instruction are the operation code, the other 4 are the operand If an instruction value is negative, then the operand will be read as a negative number If a data value is negative, it is simply used as a negative number Instructions should start at line 0000

 Optionally, you can forgo the four digit address and replace it with a * to use an incremental address